-If you acquire shares or an interest in shares and you have not already satisfied the holding period rule before the day on which the shares become ex-dividend\ (the day after the last day on which acquisition of the shares will entitle you to receive the dividend), the holding period rule commences on the day after the day on which you acquired the shares or interest.
-You must hold the shares or interest for 45 days or, for preference shares, for 90 days (excluding the day of disposal).
+If you acquire shares or an interest in shares and you have not already satisfied the holding period rule before the day on which the shares become ex-dividend (the day after the last day on which acquisition of the shares will entitle you to receive the dividend), the holding period rule commences on the day after the day on which you acquired the shares or interest.
+You must hold the shares or interest for 45 days (90 days for certain preference shares) excluding the day of disposal.
 For each of these days you must have 30% or more of the ordinary financial risks of loss and opportunities for gain from owning the shares or interest.

-\A share or interest in a share becomes ex-dividend on the day after the last day on which you can acquire the share or interest in a share so as to entitle you to a dividend or distribution in respect of that share or interest.
+A share or interest in a share becomes ex-dividend on the day after the ex-dividend date.
+The ex-dividend date is the last day on which you can acquire the share or interest in a share to entitle you to a dividend or distribution for that share or interest.